delucis/generals-presentation/slides-03-ferneyhough.md

 “… distorting, rendering untrue, rendering deceptive …”

 --

+### bifurcations

+objective  | subjective

+raw        | transformed

+pure       | distorted

+true       | untrue

+honest     | deceptive

+figure     | grid

+‘live’     | electronic

+individual | apparatus

+human      | technological

+——> pressure/force ——>

+--
 <!-- .slide: data-background="#000000" -->
 <video controls>
   <source data-src="video/bf-scream.mp4" type="video/mp4">
   Sorry, old browser, no video for you.
 </video>

+Note:
+The “violence” is very clear in how F. speaks of the exhaustion/death of the musician at the end of the work.

+--

+# But!

+- Iddon: cyborgs

+--

+“electronic environment” as cyborg-subject

+space of experience expanded from the unitary subject

+Note:
+Counter-argument to F.’s pessimism